-President Barack Obama first announced this plan in Oct.
-2011 and it has become synonymous with the ‘Obama Student Loan Plan.’
-This repayment plan, based on your monthly discretionary income, stems from a campaign promise Obama made as he courted young voters, telling them he would provide relief on their student loan payments and help better manage their debt.
+The PAYE and REPAYE plans stem from a campaign promise Obama made as he courted young voters, telling them he would provide relief on their student loan payments and help better manage their debt.

 If you are facing a partial financial hardship, this plan offers you the lowest monthly payment amount of the repayment plans based on your income, family size and state of residency.
-Monthly payments under the Pay As You Earn Plan are capped at 10 percent of your discretionary income.
+Monthly payments under PAYE are capped at 10 percent of your discretionary income.

 Once you qualify, you can continue to make payments under the plan even if your hardship no longer applies.
-An additional benefit of Obama’s Pay As You Earn Plan is that the remaining balance on your loan can be forgiven after 10 or 20 years, depending on certain qualifications.
+An additional benefit of Obama’s Pay As You Earn Plan is that the remaining balance on your loan can be forgiven after 20 years, depending on certain qualifications.
 The forgiven amount may be taxed.

 The Pay As You Earn Plan is one of the flexible repayment options available when you consolidate your student loans.
 If your payments increase significantly, you can switch only to the Standard Plan to complete the principal payoff of your consolidated loan.

-All Stafford, Direct PLUS Loans made to students and consolidation loans that do not include loans made to parents are eligible for Pay As You Earn.
+All Stafford, Direct Subsidized, Unsubsidized and PLUS Loans made to students and consolidation loans that do not include loans made to parents are eligible for Pay As You Earn.
 Uninsured private loans, Parent PLUS Loans, loans that are in default, consolidation loans that repaid Parent PLUS Loans and Perkins Loans are not eligible.

-You would qualify as having a partial financial hardship if your monthly payment on your eligible federal student loans under a 10-year Standard Repayment Plan is larger than the monthly amount you would be required to pay using Pay As You Earn.
+You would qualify as having a partial financial hardship if the monthly payment on your eligible federal student loans under a 10-year Standard Repayment Plan is larger than the monthly amount you would be required to pay using Pay As You Earn.

-The following chart shows the maximum Pay As You Earn monthly payment amounts for a range of incomes and family sizes using the poverty guidelines that were in effect as of January 2012, for the 48 contiguous states and the District of Columbia.
-Your payments may be adjusted annually based on changes to your income and family size, but it will never exceed the required payment on under the 10-year Standard Repayment Plan.
+The following chart shows the maximum Pay As You Earn monthly payment amounts for a range of incomes and family sizes using the poverty guidelines that were in effect as of January 2017, for the 48 contiguous states and the District of Columbia.
+The estimates are based on owing $37,172, the average student loan debt for the Class of 2016.